SpiroCfiles74/obcsdk/README.md

 	  - put the IP addresses of the peers into the util/NetworkCredentials.json
 	  - set env var to use https instead of http
-	  - (ledgerstresstests only): set env var to use https instead of http For example:
+	  - (ledgerstresstests only): set env var to use https instead of http
+	  - (ledgerstresstests only): set correct CHAINCODE_NAME name in lstutil/util.go
+	    to change from mycc (special version of example02) to whatever is being run on the actual Z network to which you are connecting; and rebuild the tests before running them:    "cd lstutil; go build *.go" For example:
 	$ cd CAT; NET_COMM_PROTOCOL=HTTPS go run CAT_101*.go
 	$ cd ledgerstresstest; NETWORK=Z NET_COMM_PROTOCOL=HTTPS go run LST_1Client1Peer.go